kekker/demo/content/docs/getting-started/sandbox.md

 ### Tools needed for sandbox

 Feel free to use your favorite HTTP request tools to access the Sandbox services.
 We recommend using the cURL command-line tool for transferring data using various protocols.
 Launch your command-line processor and run `curl google.com`.
-If you see the HTML code:
+If you see the following HTML code you have the cURL command-line tool on your machine and can execute scripts for the Sandbox:

 ```html
 <HTML><HEAD><meta http-equiv="content-type" content="text/html;charset=utf-8">